liferay/liferay-docs/guidelines/liferay-documentation-tools.markdown

 ## Markdown Environment

 For liferay.com, we use Pegdown with our own, customized parser, which is included in this project.
-You can use this with our `convert.sh` script in the `bin` folder to preview your articles.
+You can use this with our `convert.[sh|bat]` script in the `bin` folder to preview your articles.

 ### Editing Markdown Files